KKKDZ/EvoGameSuite/README.md

 ## ⚙️ Requirements

 - **Java 8**
-  Ensure you have Java 8 installed *(unless you run with Docker)*.
+  Ensure you have Java 8 installed *(unless using Docker - the dockerfile deploys an openjdk 1.8 by default)*.
 If multiple JDKs are installed, set JAVA_HOME accordingly.

 - **Maven Wrapper**
   The project includes the Maven Wrapper (`mvnw`/`mvnw.cmd`), so you don't need a separate Maven installation.